SymfonyCasts/api-platform/sfcasts/ep3-custom-data/validator-logic.md

 symfony run bin/phpunit --filter=testPublishCheeseListingValidation
 ```

 Got it!
-It's the same array that we saw earlier and you can see
+It's the same array that we saw earlier and it *correctly* shows that
-that `$isPublished` is `false` on the `$originalData`!
+`isPublished` is *originally* `false`!

-Ok: remove the `dd()` and we don't need this null check.
+Remove the `dd()` and we also don't need this null check.
 You *do* need that when
-you add a validator to a property... which might be null, but because we added
+you add a validator to a property - which might be null - but not when your
-our constraint above the class, we will *always* get a `CheeseListing` object.
+constraint is above a class.
+We will *always* get a `CheeseListing` object.

-Get the previous is published value with
+For the previous is published value, let's say:
 `$previousIsPublished = $originalData['isPublished'] ?? false`
 in case it's not set.
-That's the same thing that we did in
+That's the same thing we did in
 `CheeseListingDataPersister`.

-Let's start by checking if the published field did *not* change: if
+Let's start by checking to see if the published field has *not* changed: if
 `$previousIsPublished === $value->getIsPublished()`, then we don't need to do
 *any* special validation.
-Just return and I'll add a comment.
+Just return, and I'll add a comment.

 ## Not Allowing Short Descriptions

-The first real case from our test is that an owner cannot publish if the description
+The first case in our test is that an owner cannot publish if the description
 is less than 100 characters.

-No problem: add if `$value->getIsPublished()`.
+To enforce this add if `$value->getIsPublished()`.
 Inside, we know that the field
 *is* changing from false to true: this listing *is* being published.
 So
 if `strlen($value->getDescription()) < 100`, we need to fail!
-I'll copy the
+Copy the
 `buildViolation()` code from below and move it up here.

 The argument is the validation message... and this is coming from the
 `ValidIsPublished` annotation.
 This allows you to customize the message when you
-use it via annotations options.
+use it via annotation options.

-But I'm not going to use that: this isn't a reusable validation constraint... so
+But...
+I'm not going to use that: we're not creating a reusable constraint... so
 it's simpler to keep everything in one spot:

 > Cannot publish: description is too short!

-And we don't need a parameter - that's if you need a dynamic wildcard in your message.
+We also don't need a parameter: that's if you need a dynamic wildcard in your message.
 Oh, but I *will* add `->atPath('description')`.

 That's nice: it will make the validation failure look like it's attached to the
-`description` field, even though we added the constraint to the entire class.
+`description` field even though we added the constraint to the entire class.

 If the length *is* long enough, just return.
 Testing time!
-When we run the test now...
+Run the test and...

 ```terminal-silent
 symfony run bin/phpunit --filter=testPublishCheeseListingValidation
 ```

 It still fails... but... yes!
 It's *now* failing on "admin can publish a short
 description".
-Over in `CheeseListingResourceTest`, it our first assertion *passed*!
+Over in `CheeseListingResourceTest`, our first assertion *passed*!
 It *is* returning a 400 status code.

 ## Allowing Admin Users to Publish